“Make sure you’re holding a drink so you don’t have to wear a mask.”

 Some recent examples:

-- Why close gyms that have shown they can operate safely and contribute to mental health in a stressful time - but not restaurants and bars?
+- Why did government close gyms that had shown they could operate safely and contribute to mental health in a stressful time - but not restaurants and bars?

 - If we know N-95 masks best protect people, why are frontline workers at vaccination sites forbidden to bring and use them?